 Activity 2: Financial Literacy and Nested Events

-A fourth-grade student does extra household chores for her parents to earn spending money.
-Her parents pay her an amount per hour of work, which she receives on Friday of each week.
-She decides to save the money earned.
+A student in Grade 4 does extra household chores for her parents to earn spending money.
+Her parents pay her an amount by the hour of work.
+She receives payment on Friday each week and decides to save the money earned.

-Using nested events, create code that will predict the value of one's savings after a certain amount of time.
+Write code that uses nested events to predict the value of savings after a certain amount of time.

-This situation is open-ended "by design" to encourage students to use variables in creating their code.
+This situation is open-ended "by design" to start where students are at in their understandings and to move their thinking forward by encouraging students to use variables in their code.

 Sample Code